ktmathews89/cg_summer_2018/lesson_10/4_cg_ed_3.md

 use the college grad year to figure out if the student is currently in high school or college...

-if in college, write to the console, "You are in college.".
+if in college, write to the console, "You are in college."

-if in high school, write to the console, "You are in high school".
+if in high school, write to the console, "You are in high school."

 These console.logs will be replaced later, but for now, we want to make sure our logic is correct.

 **STEP 3: Welcoming Some Students**
-Write 2 anonymous functions and store then in variables called... welcomeCollegeStudent and welcomeHsStudent.
-Each will take one parameter, the student's class (like Freshman, Sophomore... etc).
+Write 2 anonymous functions and store them in variables called... welcomeCollegeStudent and welcomeHsStudent.
+Each will take one parameter: the student's class (like Freshman, Sophomore... etc).

 The college welcome function should alert the following message...
 ```